-The XRF analysis on the bracelet was carried out before sampling on four areas (Fig. 2).
-All strata (soil, corrosion products, and metal) are analyzed at the same time.
+The XRF analysis of the bracelet was carried out before sampling.
+All strata, from soil and corrosion products to metal, are analyzed at the same time.
 The metal is presumably a copper-tin alloy with some lead, while the other elements detected (Fe, Si, P, Al) are from the burial environment.